great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/advanced/how_to_deploy_a_scheduled_checkpoint_with_cron.md

 ---
-title: How to deploy a scheduled Checkpoint with cron
+title: Deploy a scheduled Checkpoint with cron
 ---
 import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx' import TechnicalTag from '@site/docs/term_tags/_tag.mdx';